How Social Pedagogy and Human Learning Systems can strengthen your ethical purpose

 The course is facilitated by Alexandra Priver, Gabriel Eichsteller and Charlotte Firing from ThemPra.
 We’re all internationally experienced practitioners in social pedagogical settings and have longstanding facilitation and leadership expertise.
 We’ve led on ThemPra’s pioneering projects in England and Scotland with a broad range of social care organisations and initiated several EU-funded projects exploring social pedagogy in Danish care settings and across Europe.
-We’re also co-delivering the MA in Social Pedagogy Leadership in partnership with the University of Central Lancashire, and as part of the HLS Collaborative we’ve contributed to the recent e-book Human Learning Systems: Public Service for the Real World and facilitate a peer learning community on HLS and Social Pedagogy.
+We’re also co-delivering the MA in Social Pedagogy Leadership in partnership with the University of Central Lancashire.
+As part of the HLS Collaborative we’ve contributed to the recent e-book Human Learning Systems: Public Service for the Real World and facilitate a peer learning community on HLS and Social Pedagogy.
 This learning programme draws on these collective experiences in ways that connect with your practice expertise, and we see our role as equal partners in your learning process.

 The nine sessions are scheduled in the following intervals to allow sufficient time for learning application: